vedph/gve-doc/model/diplomatic.md

 Now, this example was not chosen by chance: if we think about it, it has an additional complication: the text being added is **displaced**, far from its reference text; and as we have seen, the position of any added element is always determined by that of its RBR.
 So, how can we represent this displacement without introducing ad-hoc logic, which would disrupt the elegant generalization of this predictable rendition logic?

 The solution is in the logic itself: all added elements still continue to be positioned with reference to the base text; only, here it is the base text to use as the reference which changes.
 Instead of using the RBR of the replaced text, we will be using the RBR of the text which happens to be found right below the added text, because in our case the added text was written a the top of the epigram.
 In other terms, it was written above the first line of it, aligned to some specific portion of that line.
 So, all what we need to do is to override the RBR of the operation with another one, provided by one of its rendition features.
 Thus, the replacement operation will carry a rendition feature which specifies which portion of the base text should be rather used to compute the RBR: this will effectively displace the added text, positioning it right where we want it.

+In the same way we can also represent another detail: the fact that the displaced text is added far above the epigram's first line, so that it's clear that it is not really referring to that line.
+Again, this is easy to represent by just adding another rendition feature, which specifies a vertical offset from the originally computed position.
+If our relative position is `n` (=north, i.e. at the top of the displaced RBR), our vertical offset will subtract a certain value to move it upper (the origin of our Cartesian plane is at the top-left corner, so decreasing its Y coordinate will mean moving an element up).
+So in the end we will add a couple of features: one which displaces the RBR, and another which offsets the computed position up, thus faithfully reflecting what is found on our sheet.

+>Note that offsets can be specified not only in pixels, which is the most granular unit, but also in units relative to the text size: `th` for text height, and `tw` for text width.
+This allows users to provide an approximate value even without measuring the distance in a more precise way.

-This saves the general RBR-based logic, by simply overriding the RBR via an operation's feature, not differently from when we override the default font properties of an added text to customize it.
+This solution preserves the general RBR-based logic, by simply overriding the RBR via an operation's feature, not differently from when we override the default font properties of an added text to customize it.
+So in the end, all what users do is specifying the operations representing the creative process.
+Their visualization is totally computed by software, orchestrating default settings, operation's features, and visuals catalogs.

+From the user's standpoint, this approach is far more efficient than the graphical one; users just focus on the reconstruction of the creative process, specifying operations and adding to them also some abstract rendition features designed to be general, human-friendly, and yet powerful enough to drive the rendition computed by software.
+Operations here literally drive not only the transformation of text over time, but also the drawing of all the visuals which represent its evolution, as documented by the carrier.
+Just like the text changes operation after operations, so visuals accumulate on our virtual sheet reflecting them.
+At the end of the process, those visuals will be the faithful, yet more symbolic representation of the signs in our sheet, accumulated over time, one after another.

+Focusing on a dynamic process, rather than just comparing different static stages, is the core of our model; this is nearer to the reality of the making of the text, and the same holds for both the textual and graphical sides of the model, which reflects the reality of its material counterpart.
+Essentially, once you write a sign on a sheet of paper, it stays there forever.
+You might draw a stroke on it, overwrite it, or whatever else hints to its change; but yet, the sign is there, and we are just adding new signs.

+The same happens for our model.
+On the textual side, we have seen that the chain structure contains a set of nodes and a set of links, and any operation just adds items to those sets.
+Once any item is added, it stays there forever.
+On the graphical side, any sign we add to our drawing surface, whether it is text or any line or shape, gets accumulated operation after operation, until we reach the final stage where all the signs on the carrier are represented.
+So again, once a sign is added, it stays there forever; we just add more and more signs during the process.
+The enter animation of each hint or added text further emphasizes the continuity of this transformation process, fully embracing the flux of time and literally re-playing it below the user's eyes.

 #### Rendition Features